Part B On the day

 A bell will ring.
 You may then enter the examination station.
 There will be an examiner in each station.
 You will not always be required to have a conversation with the examiner; you should only direct your remarks to him or her if the instructions specifically ask you to do so.
 You should undertake the task as instructed.

 In some stations there may be an actor who has been provided with a detailed script beforehand.
 In these stations the examiner will observe you and will not intervene, except in very limited circumstances.

 In addition to the candidate and examiner, there may be other people in the room and these others may include examiners in training, observers participating in an audit and evaluation of the OSPHE etc.

-A bell will ring after seven minutes to warn you that you are nearly out of time.
-Another bell will ring when the time has expired.
-At this point, you must stop immediately and go to the next station.
-If you finish before the end, you must wait inside the station but you should not speak to the examiner or the role player during this time.
+A bell will ring after approximately seven minutes to warn candidates that they are nearly out of time.
+Another bell will ring when the time is finished.
+At this point, candidates must stop immediately and go to the next station.
+If they finish before the end, candidates must wait inside the station but should not speak to the examiner or the role player during this time.

 You should continue in this way until you have completed all examination stations.
 You will then have finished the OSPHE.

 Examiners will not give any feedback during OSPHE stations.